Shorts1999/thoseShoutouts/README.md

 # Animated Shoutouts by [thoseEyes](https://twitch.tv/thoseeyes)
-A simple animation that responds to the `!so` command in Twitch chat.
+A simple animation that responds to the `!wfofso` command in Twitch chat.
 It shows a streamers profile image and username.

 NEW: Streamers can now be shouted out automatically as they enter chat by adding them to a custom list!
 Entire teams can also be added with ease.
 Check `starthere.htm` for details!